The Sustainability Oscars 2017: Celebrating the best of climate-change cinema

 The 2017 awards season has so far been dominated by La La Land, the blissful musical romance that is more likely to drown in critical acclaim than rising sea levels.
 Given the current geopolitical and climate backdrop, it is perhaps no surprise that a light-hearted musical provides audiences with the escapism they need in testing times.

-But pressing climate issues – magnified by the world’s first legally-binding commitment to curb global warming – have captured the attention of the public in recent times.
+But pressing climate issues – magnified by the world’s first legally-binding commitment to curb global warming – have captured the attention of international audiences in recent times.
 Last year, two global spectacles – the Oscars and the Rio Olympics – both placed the spotlight on climate change in some shape or form.
 And ahead of Monday night’s Academy Awards, we at edie are ensuring that spotlight shines brightly.

-Dialogue-heavy political negotiations over emission sharing burdens may seem unlikely to draw in audiences similar to those of Hollywood movies like the Day After Tomorrow.
-But while politicians and the private sector set the stage for significant global warming mitigation efforts, some famous actors, directors and broadcasters have magnified the awareness over the past year or so.
+Dialogue-heavy political negotiations over emissions-sharing burdens may seem unlikely to draw in audiences similar to those of Hollywood movies like the Day After Tomorrow.
+But while politicians and the private sector set the stage for significant global warming mitigation efforts, some famous actors, directors and broadcasters have successfully magnified awareness over the past year or so.

-On-screen climate action can be as minimal and subtle as Coronation Street residents discussing smart meters to feature-length documentaries that capture the green policy views of Barack Obama.
-Regardless, entertainment is quickly turning to enlightenment when it comes to raising awareness of the severity of climate change.

-With the Oscar’s celebrating artistry and film in its purest form, edie extends the lense towards the films, actors and communities that are pushing boundaries in order to raise awareness of some of Earth’s most pressing issues.
+So, with the Oscar’s celebrating artistry and film in its purest form, and edie's engagement month well underway, we have extended the lense towards the films, actors and communities that are pushing boundaries in order to raise awareness of some of Earth’s most pressing issues.
 Ladies and Gentleman, welcome to the inaugural Sustainability Oscars 2017.

 The Sustainability Oscars 2017